Nexmo/station/_tutorials/client-sdk-js-receive-calls.md

 ## Prerequisites

 - Use an existing Nexmo Application or [create a new one](/tutorials/client-sdk-generate-test-credentials).
-- Have a user named `Jamie` or [create one](/tutorials/client-sdk-generate-test-credentials#create-a-user) for your Nexmo Application, with a [valid JWT](/tutorials/client-sdk-generate-test-credentials).
+- Have a user named `jamie` or [create one](/tutorials/client-sdk-generate-test-credentials#create-a-user) for your Nexmo Application, with a [valid JWT](/tutorials/client-sdk-generate-test-credentials).

 ## Application webhook